maxmurdoch/mayhem/_brands/branded.md

 - Turnbull & Asser
 - V&A Museum
 - Winsor & Newton
-about: The key to content is impact and we’re the locksmiths.
-We create engaging and original concepts tailored to your brand values.
+first-sentence: The key to content is impact and we’re the locksmiths.
+about: We create engaging and
+  original concepts tailored to your brand values.
 Mayhem Branded isn’t about traditional advertising.
 It's about delivering content in a dynamic and fun way.
 Talking points in seconds!